srnelson1/srnelson1.github.io/pages/qual_prep/qual_prep.md

 This is a collection of qual resources that may be useful.

-- {% include link.html href="https://www.math.uga.edu/past-qualifying-exams-0" text="Historical qual problems."}
+- {% include link.html href="https://www.math.uga.edu/past-qualifying-exams-0" text="Historical qual problems." %}

 - Zack Garza's {% include link.html href="https://quals.dzackgarza.com/" text="website" %}: this is a great resources providing study materials of the different quals, and some solutions for different qual problems as well.
 He also has notes covering specific subject areas.